 National Police Week

-National Police Week falls around the 15th of May each year and it’s a time for police officers to remember their fallen comrades.
-It’s also a time for them to show support for the families of fallen officers and to renew their commitment to keeping the general public safe.
+National Police Week falls around May 15th each year, and it is a time for police officers to remember their fallen comrades.
+It is also a time for them to show support for the families of fallen officers and to renew their commitment to keeping the general public safe.

 In essence, this week is about gratitude and service, honor, and supporting one’s peers.
-It’s a week that’s been observed for over 60+ years, and it’s an observance week that doesn’t just have to be observed by police.
-It can also be observed by the general public as well if they want to take the time to celebrate it.
+It is a week that has been observed for over 60 years, and it is an observance that does not just have to be observed by police.
+It can also be observed by the general public if they want to take the time to celebrate it.

-This week was established in 1962 by U.S President John F. Kennedy.
-He proclaimed the 15th of May as National Peace Officers Memorial Day and the calendar week during which this holiday falls to be observed as National Police Week.
-It’s been observed ever since then to memorialize law enforcement officers who have lost their lives while on duty.
+This week was established in 1962 by U.S. President John F. Kennedy.
+He proclaimed May 15th as National Peace Officers Memorial Day and the calendar week during which this holiday falls to be observed as National Police Week.
+It has been observed ever since then to memorialize law enforcement officers who have lost their lives while on duty.

 Interesting Facts About Police Officers